vallard/K8sServerless/serverless/README.md

 photos    10.10.20.200.xip.io        10.10.20.113,10.10.20.114   80        8m
 ```

 We should be able to hit it with:

 ```
-curl http://<your ingress controller>.xip.io/images/list
+curl http://<your ingress controller host>.xip.io/images/list
 ```

 If you get:

 ```
 default backend - 404